How to deliver the best transactional email experience

 11. Include a plain text version of your email

-While responsive design is about inclusivity, including a plain text version of your email is about accessibility.
+While responsive design is about inclusivity, including a plain text version is about accessibility.
 Some recipients may only have access to low-bandwidth networks.
 Others may be using a language translator, screen reader or a high contrast theme for legibility.
+Learn more about email accessibility.

 Pairing a plain text email with your HTML email will ensure the widest possible reach for your sendings.
 Just make sure your plain text version follows your HTML version closely so that your messaging doesn’t vary too much between each version.